-Stylized like an adult mountain bike helmet but in a pint-sized package, the Bell Sidetrack is a durable, adjustable, and full-featured kid’s helmet for a very decent price.
-Read about the differences in the Child and Youth sizes in the review below.
+Stylized like an adult mountain bike helmet but in a pint-sized package, the Sidetrack is durable, adjustable, and full-featured for a very decent price.
+With extended coverage along the back for additional protection, 15 vents for plenty of ventilation and an easy-to-use dial-adjust fit system, the Sidetrack is a top-notch helmet for kids of all ages.

 Bell Sidetrack Review